Splavacodo/testMe/README.md

 testMe is a testing framework which can be used with projects that are ran on node but also projects that make use of the browser.
-FYI each node library that is used will need to be installed seperately, a node_modules folder was not included inside this repository.
-The JSON files are also not provided and will need to be linked seperately.